-1. Contact one of the assessment providers given by the school or approved by the school.

-The results of the assessment must be made available to school officials.
-2 to complete all prescribed follow-up activities may be appealed to the building principal for alternative options to complete the prescribed program.
+- 1. Contact one of the assessment providers given by the school or approved by the school. - 2.
+The results of the assessment must be made available to school officials. - 3.
+The student is required to complete all follow-up activities (counseling, treatment, etc.) as prescribed by the assessment.
+Extenuating circumstances which may inhibit the student's ability to complete all prescribed follow-up activities may be appealed to the building principal for alternative options to complete the prescribed program.